 Frontiers in Psychology

-Haworth, Joshua L.; Kyvelidou, Anastasia; Fisher, Wayne; and Stergiou, Nicholas, "Children’s looking preference for biological motion may be related to an affinity for mathematical chaos" (2015).
+Haworth, Joshua L.; Kyvelidou, Anastasia; Fisher, Wayne; and Stergiou, Nikolaos, "Children’s looking preference for biological motion may be related to an affinity for mathematical chaos" (2015).
 Journal Articles.
 167.

 Funded by the University of Nebraska at Omaha Open Access Fund